TheAllen/3DModelLoader/README.md

 A OpenGL project to load OBJ models into a 3D Space we can use a 3D camera to navigate around and interact with the models.

+## About
+Implemented a quaternion rotation camera to avoid gimbel lock.

 The Camera allows:
 - yaw (mouse left, right)
 - pitch (mouse up, down)